 Note.
 The facilities shown on this floor should be mapped out in tactical scale, complete with furniture and other equipment.
 This floor is fitted with artificial gravity generators, giving a standard gravity throughout.

 14. A large lobby containing crated machinery and parts, none of immediate use but vital to any attempt to repair the installation after combat.

-combat.
 15. Four workshops, containing an assortment of tools and parts.
-Use of this equipment gives a - 15% modifier on the use of all engineering and technical skills.
+Use of this equipment gives a -15% modifier on the use of all engineering and technical skills.
 16. Sick Bay.
-An emergency operating theatre and dispensary, intended for visiting work crews.
-It has never been used, since workmen injured on the site have always been ferried to New Sussex.
-Workmen injured on the site nave always been ferried to New Sussex.
+An emergency operating theatre and dispensary, intended for visiting work crews: It has never been used, since workmen injured on the site have always been ferried to New Sussex. workmen injured on the site have always been ferried to New Sussex.
 This is fortunate, because the diagnostic bed is faulty.
 There is a +25% penalty on medical skill rolls using this bed, but all other equipment gives the normal -25 modifier for sick bay use.

 17. Galley.
 Equipped to feed up to 25 personnel (with some crowding).
 The food synthesizers have been reprogrammed to produce Klingon rations, which are unpleasant but edible.

 18. Recreation compartment.
-A typical Federation facility, fitted with a some crowding is a solution of the solution of the solution of the solution of the solution.

-with game and sports equipment, hologram projectors, musical instruments, etc.
+A typical Federation facility, fitted with game and sports equipment, hologram projectors, musical instruments, etc.